algolia/jekyll-algolia/docs-src/src/how-it-works.md

 # How does this work?

 This page will give you a bit more insight about how the internals of the plugin are working.
-This should give you more context to better understand the various options you can configure.
+This should give you more context to better understand the options you can configure.

 ## Extracting data